Convenient, discreet healthcare

 Mental strains like stress, anxiety and depression can lead to erectile dysfunction.

 Your thoughts and feelings can affect your ability to maintain an erection.
-For example, lack of sexual knowledge can lead to feeling nervous or past sexual abuse can trigger anxiety and stress.
+For example, lack of sexual knowledge can lead to feeling nervous or past sexual history or abuse can trigger anxiety and stress.

 Medicinal causes of Erectile Dysfunction

 Certain medicines can cause erectile dysfunction in some men.
 For example, beta-blockers, diuretics, corticosteroids, antidepressants, antihistamines and cytotoxics.

 The main symptom of erectile dysfunction is the inability to develop and maintain an erection to achieve sexual intercourse.
 If you experience erectile dysfunction, it is very important to find out what the underlying cause may be.
 You can sometimes determine this yourself but if in doubt, it's always a good idea to seek the advice of your doctor.
 An example of you determining the cause could be a scenario where you can maintain an erection whilst masturbating but are unable to maintain an erection when trying to engage in intercourse with your sexual partner.
 This would indicate that the cause of the dysfunction is very likely to be psychological.
 However, a scenario in which you cannot develop or maintain an erection in any type of circumstance, would point towards an underlying physical cause or in some cases a medicinal cause.
 If you are taking any prescription medication, it would be a good idea to check the possible side effects of that drug.